Home Stays How to Book a Luxury Villa

 Add-on services

 Private chef, grocery provisioning, airport transfers, concierge bookings, baby equipment hire, extra housekeeping — none of these are included in the rental price and all must be arranged and paid for separately.
-On managed platforms like One Fine Stay and Olivers Travels, a concierge can coordinate these before arrival.
+On managed platforms, a concierge can coordinate these before arrival.
 Budget for them explicitly rather than assuming they will be modest.

 A Realistic Budget — What the Numbers Look Like